relaycorp/ddos-report/src/content/docs/overview.md

 ## Delivery methods

-Attacks may use one or more of the methods bellow to deliver an attack:
+Attackers may use one or more of the methods bellow to deliver an attack:

 ### Reflection